taimoorbinnasir/DebateAgents/README.md

 ## To-do

 ### Immediate
-- [ ] Finish Day 7 integration testing (error handling, dropped SSE reconnection, concurrent runs)
+- [ ] Finish remaining Day 7 integration checks — CORS verification not yet done

 ### Simulation behavior
-- [ ] **Team brainstorm + presenter selection** *(flagship extension)* — each team privately brainstorms before speaking, evaluates its own arguments, and elects a presenter each round based on argumentative strength; presenter can rotate
+- [ ] **Team brainstorm + presenter selection** *(flagship extension — Week 9)* — each team privately brainstorms before speaking, evaluates its own arguments, and elects a presenter each round based on argumentative strength; presenter can rotate
 - [ ] Self-directed mid-debate retrieval — agents decide when they need more sources rather than relying solely on initial research
 - [ ] Selective agent participation — not every agent speaks every round
 - [ ] Agent-to-agent direct addressing — explicitly target a specific opponent by name